-5:30 p.m.
 7:30 p.m.

-"The Colors of the Mountain" "A Small Act" Jones said people always see several students who are there because their professors asked thinks a lot of times they walk away surprised at entertained they were.
-That in itself is cauley12@marshall. educational.
+"The Colors of the Mountain "A Small Act"

+Jones said people always see several students who are there because their professors asked them to come, but she thinks a lot of times they walk away surprised at how entertained they were.
+That in itself is

+educational.